nianjingfeng/AOI/README.md

 ## Guide

 The final report of this course is to classify objects using object recognition technology with a robotic arm, and the category of the object is selected by each group.<br>
 In this final report, we choose mahjong as our classification object, and we use YOLOv4 for object recognition under Windows 10 environment.
 [Click here](https://github.com/Tianxiaomo/pytorch-YOLOv4) to know more information about YOLOv4.
-Please check AOI.py to get the code in this final report.
+Please check AOI.py to get the code of this final report.

 Setting
 ---